isc-projects/bind9/doc/arm/reference.rst

 .. _statistics:

-BIND9 Statistics
+BIND 9 Statistics
 ----------------

-BIND 9 maintains lots of statistics information and provides several interfaces for users to get access to the statistics.
-The available statistics include all statistics counters that were available in BIND 8 and are meaningful in BIND 9, and other information that is considered useful.
+BIND 9 maintains lots of statistics information and provides several interfaces for users to access those statistics.
+The available statistics include all statistics counters that are meaningful in BIND 9, and other information that is considered useful.

 The statistics information is categorized into the following sections: